 "It has been a pleasure working with Billy and his team at Zodiac Media.
 We have migrated our site (approximately 5,000 pages) from Drupal 7 to Council Platform seamlessly with their knowledge and support.
 The automatic migration scripts significantly reduced our workload and the team at Zodiac were always on hand to promptly deal with any problems.

 Council Platform is very user-friendly and makes editing content on our site easier than before.
 Zodiac Media are constantly updating the Council Platform to make improvements and align it with GOV.UK best practice.
 This commitment is echoed in their response to accessibility by regularly flagging any issues with us and ensuring Council Platform is accessible by design."Plymouth City Council

-The story of Plymouth’s move to Council Platform is very similar to that of North Herts Council’s.
+The story of Plymouth’s move to Public Platform is very similar to that of North Herts Council’s.
 It wasn’t without its challenges though, as Plymouth’s content inventory was markedly more complex than that of North Herts.

 An ageing Drupal 7 site

 Plymouth City Council’s website was built using the Content Management System (CMS) Drupal 7 back in 2016 and the site had run its course.
 As Drupal 7 was originally slated to be ending its life in November 2022, Plymouth wanted to replace their Drupal 7 site before this deadline arrived.
 This would ensure their site remained secure.
 As fate would have it, earlier this year the Drupal Steering Group postponed the end of life for Drupal 7 by one year, but it made sense to progress with the site rebuild regardless.
 This is because Drupal 7’s eventual end of life is only a matter of time, and the reality is that the Drupal community has long since moved on as Drupal 7 was released in 2011.